RightToPrivacy/Pine64-Mesh-Related/README.md

 ## Pine64-Mesh Related (Image For PineDio Gateway Armbian/Debian With Chirpstack Preinstalled (Switch between TheThingsNetwork + Chirpstack LoRaWAN)

-Please file an issue if you notice a problem with the download.
+Please file an issue if you notice a problem.

 ---